 If you are a temporary resident and receive dividends from a non-resident company you will not need to show the dividend on your Australian income tax return.
-For further information, see the fact sheet Foreign income exemption for temporary residents at ato.gov.au
+For more information, see Foreign income exemption for temporary residents - introduction at ato.gov.au

 If you are a shareholder of a New Zealand franking company that has paid a dividend that is franked with Australian franking credits, you may be eligible to claim a franking tax offset.
-For more information on how to claim the franking tax offset, see the fact sheet Trans-Tasman imputation overview.
+For more information on how to claim the franking tax offset, see Trans-Tasman imputation overview at ato.gov.au